Respiratory droplet: Role in disease transmission

 A common form of disease transmission is by way of respiratory droplets, generated by coughing, sneezing, or talking.
 Respiratory droplet transmission is the usual route for respiratory infections.
-Transmission can occur when respiratory droplets reach susceptible mucosal surfaces, such as in the eyes, nose or mouth.
+Transmission can occur when respiratory droplets reach susceptible mucosal surfaces, such as in the eyes, nose, or mouth.
 This can also happen indirectly via contact with contaminated surfaces when hands then touch the face.
 Respiratory droplets are large and cannot remain suspended in the air for long, and are usually dispersed over short distances.

-Viruses spread by droplet transmission include influenza virus, rhinovirus, respiratory syncytial virus, enterovirus, and norovirus; measles morbillivirus; and coronaviruses such as SARS coronavirus (SARS-CoV-1), MERS-CoV, and SARS-CoV-2 that causes COVID-19.
+Viruses that are spread by droplet transmission include influenza virus, rhinovirus, respiratory syncytial virus, enterovirus, and norovirus; measles morbillivirus; and coronaviruses such as SARS coronavirus (SARS-CoV-1), MERS-CoV, and SARS-CoV-2 that causes COVID-19.
 Bacterial and fungal infection agents may also be transmitted by respiratory droplets.
 By contrast, a limited number of diseases can be spread through airborne transmission after the respiratory droplet dries out.
-We all continuously breathe out these droplets, but in addition some medical procedures called aerosol-generating medical procedures also generate droplets.
+We all continuously breathe out these droplets.
+Some medical procedures called aerosol-generating procedures also generate droplets.

 Ambient temperature and humidity affect the survivability of bioaerosols because as the droplet evaporates and becomes smaller, it provides less protection for the infectious agents it may contain.
-In general, viruses with a lipid envelope are more stable in dry air, while those without an envelope are more stable in moist air.
+In general, viruses with a lipid viral envelope are more stable in dry air, while those without an envelope are more stable in moist air.
 Viruses are also generally more stable at low air temperatures.

 Measures taken to reduce transmission

-In a healthcare setting, precautions include housing a patient in an individual room, limiting their transport outside the room and using proper personal protective equipment.
+In a healthcare setting, precautions include housing a patient in an individual room, limiting their transport outside the room, and using proper personal protective equipment.
 It has been noted that during the 2002–2004 SARS outbreak, use of surgical masks and N95 respirators tended to decrease infections of healthcare workers.
-However, surgical masks are much less good at filtering out small droplets/particles than N95 and similar respirators, so the respirators offer greater protection.
+However, surgical masks are much less good at filtering out small droplets and particles than N95 and similar respirators, so the respirators offer greater protection.

-Modern studies have quantified their role in disease spread, particularly during the COVID-19 pandemic, where masks reduced their dispersion by 99 %.
+Modern studies have quantified their role in disease spread, particularly during the COVID-19 pandemic, where masks reduced their dispersion by 99%.

 Also, higher ventilation rates can be used as a hazard control to dilute and remove respiratory particles.
 However, if unfiltered or insufficiently filtered air is exhausted to another location, it can lead to spreading of an infection.